justenPalmer/xmlCrush/README.md

 }
 ````

-## Extracting lots of nodes with one pass (most efficient way to extract lots of data)
+## Extracting lots of nodes with one pass
-To extract data from xmlCrush output:
+To extract data from xmlCrush output with one pass.
+This is the most efficient way to extract lots of data:
 ```` go
 //slices for storing the extracted data authors := []string